gwiener/ShopBot/report.md

 ## Roads not taken
 Due to the short time-frame, I have not followed these possible approaches:

+1. I did not attempt to parse or match sentences using NLP rules.
+Adding Part-of-Speech tags may have improved the algorithm, but due to time considerations was left out.

 1. As mentioned before, ideally the tags where learned from the text as well, making manual tagging redundant.
 This is not impossible, since, for example,